Yubico/webauthn-sign-kem-extensions/sign-extension.md

     required ArrayBuffer clientDataJSON;

     required ArrayBuffer publicKey;
-    required ArrayBuffer keyHandle;
+    required ArrayBuffer kid;
     ArrayBuffer signature;
 }
 ```

-- `attestationObject`: An attestation object containing the generated key in the `sign` authenticator extension output.
+- `attestationObject`: An attestation object containing the generated public key in the `sign` authenticator extension output.
   Note that the user credential conveyed by this attestation object may not be the same
   as the credential conveying this client extension output.